Richard Clement Wade: Academics

 Wade was a close friend of Arthur Schlesinger, Jr., with whom he shared an office at the Graduate Center.
-He moved easily in the higher circles of Democratic Party politics.

-In 1974-1975 Wade was the Harold Vyvyan Harmsworth Professor of American History at Oxford University.
+Among Wade's undergraduate and graduate students were Kenneth T. Jackson, Carl Abbott, Harold Rabinowitz, Howard Chudacoff, and Thomas Philpott.

+Politics

+Wade was also active in politics.
+In addition to advising Adlai Stevenson, he worked for Robert Kennedy's 1964 US Senate Campaign and George McGovern in his Democratic primary for President in 1972.
+In 1991, Governor Mario Cuomo appointed Wade to be chairman of New York State's Commission on Libraries.

+Personal life

-His marriages to Louise Carroll Wade of Eugene, Oregon, and Cynthia Hyla Whittaker of Manhattan, New York ended in divorce.
-He was survived by his wife, the former Liane Wood-Thomas.
+Prior to his third and final marriage to Liane Wood-Thomas, Wade was married to Louise Carroll Wade of Eugene, Oregon, and Cynthia Hyla Whittaker of New York.

+Death and legacy

-He died at his home in Roosevelt Island in Manhattan, New York.
+Wade died at his home in Roosevelt Island in Manhattan, New York.
+His wife, Liane Wood-Thomas Wade, survived him.

+Ohio Valley History created the Richard C. Wade Award and announced that a first recipient would be named in 2009.

 Views

+His first book The Urban Frontier (1959) was a challenge to Frederick Jackson Turner's Frontier thesis, asserting that the catalysts for western expansion were the Western cities like Pittsburgh, Louisville, and Cincinnati, not the pioneer farmers.

 In The Urban Frontier, Wade summarized the claims that scholars had made for the importance of the city in American history.
 The cities were the focal points for the growth of the West, especially those along the Ohio River and Mississippi River.
 The cities, especially Boston were the seedbeds of the American Revolution.
 The rivalry between cities, such as between Baltimore and Philadelphia, or between Chicago and St. Louis, stimulated economic innovations and growth, especially regarding the railroads.
 The failure of the South to develop an urban infrastructure significantly weakened it during the American Civil War, especially after its border cities of Baltimore, Washington, Louisville, and St. Louis refused to join the Confederacy.
 The cities were fonts of innovation in democracy, especially in terms of building powerful political organizations and machines; they were also the main base for reformers of what those machines built, becoming the home base for important immigrant groups, especially the Irish and the Jews.
 Cities were the strongholds of labor unions in the 19th and 20th centuries (although no longer true in the 21st century).
-See Richard Wade, "The City in History: Some American Perspectives," in Werner Z. Hirsch, ed., Urban Life and Form (1963) pp. 59–77.
+See Richard Wade, "The City in History: Some American Perspectives," in Werner Z. Hirsch, ed., Urban Life and Form (1963) pages 59–77.
 In "Slavery in the Cities" Wade undermined a common understanding that slavery is a purely agrarian labor system emphasizing the importance of the South’s commercial cities.